Mechanical-Advantage/AdvantageScope/docs/docs/more-features/advantagescope-lite.md

 # 💡 AdvantageScope Lite

 :::warning
 AdvantageScope Lite is only available in the 2027 (v27.x) releases of AdvantageScope on the SystemCore control system.
-An [unofficial distribution](/overview/installation#unofficial-distributions) is available for use on the REV Control Hub, but is not supported by the AdvantageScope/WPILib developers.
+An [unofficial distribution](/overview/installation#unofficial-distributions) is available for use on the existing FTC control system, but is not supported by the AdvantageScope/WPILib developers.
 :::

 AdvantageScope Lite is an upcoming browser-based version of AdvantageScope accessible from the SystemCore web interface and intended for on-robot development.
 Most features of the AdvantageScope desktop app are included in AdvantageScope Lite, with the following **omissions**:

-- Downloading & viewing local log files: log files can be opened _directly_ from SystemCore and accessed in the browser, but they cannot be saved for offline use.
+- Downloading and viewing local log files: log files can be opened _directly_ from SystemCore and accessed in the browser, but they cannot be saved for offline use.
 - Support for some logging formats, including [Hoot](https://v6.docs.ctr-electronics.com/en/stable/docs/api-reference/api-usage/signal-logging.html) and [Phoenix Diagnostics](/overview/live-sources/phoenix-diagnostics).
 - Pop-out visualization windows (viewing multiple tabs at once).
 - Exporting and importing tab layouts from a JSON file.